Ron Hines DVM PhD

 What Is Hepatic Lipidosis?

-Some still explain hepatic lipidosis in cats as something that simple occurs when a cat will not eat for any reason.
+Some still explain hepatic lipidosis in cats as something that simple occurs when a house cat will not eat for any reason.
 But it is more complicated than that.
-The wild cats that gave rise to your domestic house cat and who still roam free in Europe and Asia loose almost a third of their body weight in winters when prey is scarce.
+The wild cats that gave rise to your domestic house cat and who still roam free in Europe and Asia loose almost a third of their body weight in the winter when prey is scarce.
 But they do not develop hepatic lipidosis.
-My thoughts are that the large amount of wandering exercise required to find their prey and survive protects them.
+My thoughts are that their diet and the large amount of wandering exercise required to find their prey and survive protects them.
+I am also suspicious that the large amounts of carbohydrates added to commercial cat foods to increase company profits plays a part in this disease.
 The fact that all reports find hepatic lipidosis more common in cats in the UK, Canada and the USA than in the less developed world adds to my suspicions that diet and lifestyle play a major role in this disease.

 How Long Might It Take For Hepatic Lipidosis to Develop?